-Course Overview The Certificate II in Sport & Recreation has a focus on practical involvement in the sport, fitness and recreation industry.
+Registered Training Organis sation: IVET Institute Pty Ltd (RTO 40548) Course Overview IVET's program for the new Certificate II in Sport & Recreation has a focus on practical involvement in the sport, fitness and recreation industry.
 The course is for students to develop the skills and knowledge to assist with the delivery of sport and recreation activities, performing various participant contact and equipment maintenance duties.
 Completing the selected units is a great foundation for students wanting to contribute to their community sports club or start in an assistant-level role in a sport, fitness or recreation organisation.
 Learning opportunities for students are hands-on, with the added benefit of keeping a range of future career options open.
-Learning Focus Core units of competency HLTWHS001 - Participate in workplace health and safety SISXEMR003 - Respond to emergency situations SISXCCS004 - Provide quality service SISOFLD001 - Assist in conducting recreation sessions SISXFAC006 - Maintain activity equipment SISXIND011 - Maintain sport, fitness and recreation industry knowledge Elective Units HLTAID011 - Provide first aid SISSPAR009 - Participate in conditioning for sport SISSSOF002 - Continuously improve officiating skills and knowledge SISXPLD001 - Provide hire equipment for activities These units and electives are indicative of, and schools may elect to select alternate electives to customise the offering.
+Learning Focus Core units of competency HLTWHS001 - Participate in workplace health and safety SISXEMR003 - Respond to emergency situations SISXCCS004 - Provide quality service SISOFLD001 - Assist in conducting recreation sessions SISXFAC006 - Maintain activity equipment SISXIND011 - Maintain sport, fitness and recreation industry knowledge SISANDOTT - Maintain sport, niness and recreation industry knowledge Elective Units HLTAID011 - Provide first aid SISSPAR009 - Participate in conditioning for sport SISSSOF002 - Continuously improve officiating skills and knowledge SISXPLD001 - Provide hire equipment for activities These units and electives are indicative of, and schools may elect to select alternate electives to customise the offering.
 QCE Points Up to 4 QCE points available - unless students go on to complete a certificate in the same training package, making them subject to duplication of credit rules.
-Cost Approx \$295 (TBC) Future Subject Pathways This qualification provides a pathway to jobs such as customer service assistant, leisure assistant, recreation assistant, retail assistant, grounds assistant, facility assistant.
-Pathways to Industry This qualification provides a pathway to work in many tourism industry sectors and for a diversity of employers including tour operators, inbound tour operators, visitor information centers, holiday parks and resorts, attractions, cultural and heritage sites, and any small tourism or hospitality business.
+Cost \$295 (TBC) Future Subject Pathways This qualification provides a pathway to jobs such as customer service assistant, leisure assistant, recreation assistant, retail assistant, grounds assistant, facility assistant.